multiOmicMechanismAwareML/CodeBase/README.md

 A separate Python script is dedicated to training and testing the deep learning models.
 Once the datasets in [Code/learning/Data](Code/learning/Data) have been extracted, run DeepLearningFullSet.py to build the deep learning models and obtain their set of results.

-Approx running time: 10 mins - for the inference element
+Approx running time: 10 mins - for the inference component

 #### Python dependencies